 Mission police investigating fatal motorcycle crash

-The crash was reported to police Monday at around 9:38 a.m. on Business 83 and Holland Avenue, and involved a motorcycle and a white truck.
+The crash was reported to police Monday at around 9:38 a.m. on Business 83 and Holland Avenue, and involved a motorcycle driven by a man identified as Aaron Garcia, and a white truck.

-The truck stayed at the scene and the male motorcyclist was hospitalized, Flores said.
+The truck stayed at the scene and the Garcia was hospitalized and later died, Flores said.

+According to Flores, Garcia was turning into a parking lot when he was hit by the truck.

+"Please be very vigilant in regard to these motorcycles, they are smaller vehicles," Flores said.

 Police are also investigating a second, unrelated crash that was reported at around 10:17 a.m. on Glasscock and 2 ½ Mile roads.

-Note: EDITOR'S NOTE: This article was updated on Tuesday, June 3, 2025, with the identity of the victim.